rackerlabs/support-how-to/content/cloud-servers/first-gen-to-next-gen-cloud-servers-migration-pre-checks.md

 product_url: cloud-servers
 ---

-Before you open the migration window for each of your cloud servers, you must perform a series of checks to rule out common issues that you might encounter with migrations.
+Before the migration window is opened for each of your cloud servers, a series of checks are performed to rule out common issues that you might encounter with migrations.
 If your cloud server fails any of these checks, a ticket will be created in your account so that you can fix the issue before your self-migration window opens.
 This article will help you understand and fix the results of these checks.

-**Note:** The checks will prevent your server from migrating correctly.
+**Note:** The checks will not prevent your server from migrating, but may indicate issues that could contribute to the success or failure of a migration.
 If your server has not migrated correctly by the end of your window, data loss will occur when your source server is decommissioned.

 ### SELinux check